Tips for Breaking Free of Compulsive Smartphone and Internet Use

 - Don’t bring your phone or tablet to bed.
 The blue light emitted by the screens can disrupt your sleep if used within two hours of bedtime.
 Turn devices off and leave them in another room overnight to charge.
 Instead of reading eBooks on your phone or tablet at night, pick up a book.
 You’ll not only sleep better but research shows you’ll also remember more of what you’ve read.

 - Replace your smartphone use with healthier activities.
-If you are bored and lonely, resisting the urge to use your smartphone to play games or check social media can be very difficult.
-Have a plan for other ways to fill the time, such as meditating, reading a book, or chatting with friends face to face.
+If you are bored and lonely, resisting the urge to use your smartphone can be very difficult.
+Have a plan for other ways to fill the time, such as meditating, reading a book, or chatting with friends in person.

-- Spending time with other smartphone addicts?
+- Play the "phone stack" game.
+Spending time with other smartphone addicts?
 Play the “phone stack” game.
 When you’re having lunch, dinner, or drinks together, have everyone place their smartphones face down on the table.
-Even as the phones buzz and beep, no one is allowed to grab his or her device.
+Even as the phones buzz and beep, no one is allowed to grab their device.
 If someone can’t resist checking their phone, that person has to pick up the check for everyone.

 - Limit checks.
 If you compulsively check your phone every few minutes, wean yourself off by limiting your checks to once every 15 minutes.
 Then once every 30 minutes, then once an hour.
 If you need help, there are apps that can automatically limit when you’re able to access your phone.